 We moved the Seedling site from GoDaddy to Kinsta a few years ago and immediately saw page load times improve by 36 percent.
 That was all the proof we needed.

 We burned countless man hours trying to get our WordPress site to load fast enough on mobile to satisfy Google.
-It did OK, but never achieved the aggressive standards I was looking for.
-But HubSpot’s hosting did right out of the gate.
+It did OK, but never achieved the aggressive standards I was looking for, like HubSpot’s hosting did right out of the gate.
 It was amazing.

 While HubSpot is the second most expensive option on this list, for us it’s by far the greatest value.
 Unlike WordPress, you don’t need to purchase additional software for Security, Speed Improvement, SEO, AMP Support, or Mobile Optimization.
 It’s all included and works seamlessly.